Oddwords Logo

 Since then I occasionally asked members of OWI in private messages, about whether they're working on a new game.
 Obviously they couldn't tell me anything, but both of them confirmed that the "team is very busy", which at the very least implies that the company isn't in a vegetative state like during the early 2000s after Stranger's Wrath.

-There is one more piece to the puzzle, that I haven't mentioned until now.
-That is the company Scattered Brains, which Lorne Lanning is a member of.
+News broke early 2022, that Lorne Lanning is a founding member of Scattered Brains, a brand new video-game development company.
 It was first introduced by its CEO in his LinkedIn profile's description:

 Leath Bing: Scattered Brains is a new game studio led by a team of highly-decorated, 30+ year industry veterans contributing to titles such as Oddworld, QQ Dance, Call of Duty Online, Unreal Tournament, Mortal Kombat, and more.